Code of Conduct on the Standards of Conduct of Members of the Senedd

 • Part 3 Members’ Standards of Personal Conduct

 2. The Code establishes the standards of conduct required of Members of the Senedd, and is a Code relating to the conduct of Members of the Senedd for the purposes of the National Assembly for Wales Commissioner for Standards Measure 2009.
-The Code was adopted by resolution of the Senedd dated 24 March 2021.
+The present Code was adopted by resolution of the Senedd dated 18 March 2026.

-4. In addition to this Code, Members must comply with the Standing Orders of the Senedd, including its Standing Orders relating to the declaration and registration of financial and other interests and membership of societies.
-Alleged breaches of these Standing Orders can be referred to the Senedd Commissioner for Standards for investigation.
-For this reason, the Code does not include a specific Rule on the declaration and registration of such interests.
+4. In addition to this Code, Members must comply with the Standing Orders of the Senedd and any codes/protocols they specify, including those relating to the declaration and registration of financial and other interests and membership of societies.
+Alleged breaches of these Standing Orders should be referred directly to the Senedd Commissioner for Standards for investigation rather than the Llywydd/relevant Committee Chair.
+For this reason, the Code does not include a Rule dealing with the declaration and registration of such interests.

 6. The Code applies to Members holding the public office of a Member of the Senedd at all times, including in Members’ personal and private lives.